Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Polynomial-space flipping method

 \subsection{A polynomial-space flipping method}

-We show here that guiding the DFS toward the children, together with a folklore trick (see e.g.~\cite[Lemma 5.1]{bonamy2019kt}) on running the algorithm again at each output, allows us to handle repetitions with polynomial space at the cost of an increased---but still incremental-poly\-nomial---complexity.
+We show here that guiding the DFS toward the children, together with a folklore trick (see e.g.~\cite{bonamy2020kt, capelli2023geometric} for recent formalizations) on running the algorithm again at each output, allows us to handle repetitions with polynomial space at the cost of an increased---but still incremental-poly\-nomial---complexity.

 The next lemma is central to the next section and may be regarded as a space improvement of Lemma~\ref{lemma:il-flip-golovach}.
 It is also of general interest as far as the flipping method is concerned.